-5.2 Secondary endpoints will include:
+Secondary endpoints will include:

 - a.
+Overall survival (OS): Defined as time from the first dose of administration to death from any cause. - b.
 Overall response rates: Defined as the composite endpoint of response to treatment which includes Complete Response (CR), Partial Response (PR), stable disease (SD) as defined in International Response Criteria.
-We will also analyze Complete Response rate. - b.
-Overall survival (OS): Defined as time from the first dose of administration to death from any cause. - c.
-Univariate analysis of risk of progression/relapse and mortality: To examine the univariate effects of the prognostic features on the outcomes EFS and OS for patients using this modality with respect to risk of relapse/progression and death from any cause. - d.
-Univariate analysis of the risk of progression/relapse and mortality: In addition, multivariate analysis of the risk of progression/relapse and overall mortality will be conducted to assess influence of variables measured after the start of treatment. - e.
+We will also analyze Complete Response rate. - c.
+Univariate analyses of the risk of progression/relapse and mortality: In addition, multivariate analyses of the risk of progression/relapse and overall mortality will be conducted to assess influence of variables measured after the start of treatment. - d.
 Regimen-related toxicity: Graded and presented in a descriptive nature.

-Descriptive analysis of baseline characteristics and demographics in this study will be performed in the following manner.
+Descriptive analysis of baseline characteristics and demographics in the two-treatment arms study will be performed in the following manner.
 Continuous measurements will be summarized as mean (SD) or median (inter-quartile range) based on whether or not the data come from a normal distribution as validated by Shapiro-Wilks test of normality.
 Categorical measurements will be summarized as frequency (percentage).
 Proportion of overall survival will be estimated by the Kaplan-Meier product limit method.
 The univariate probability of the relapse and treatment-related mortality (TRM) will be calculated using cumulative incidence function.

-5.3 Accrual, Registration and Follow-up
+5.3.Accrual, Registration and Follow-up